 You can have an automatic extension of 6 months from the due date of your return for the year of change (excluding extensions) to file the statement with an amended return.
 On the statement, type or print "Filed pursuant to section 301.9100-2."
 To get this extension, you must have filed your original return for the year of the change by the due date (including extensions).
+See also Revenue Procedure 2016-1, Section 9.

-By the date you file the original statement with your return, you must also send a signed copy to the address be-
+By the date you file the original statement with your return, you must also send a signed copy to the address below